justadudewhohacks/npm-opencv-build/README.md

 - The `--buildRoot` in build script
 - The `buildRoot` options field provided to `OpenCVBuildEnv` constructor options.
 - The `OPENCV_BUILD_ROOT` environement variable.

+### git-cache

+The `git-cache` reduce git clone data transfert, git data will be cache in you `buildRoot`, so you will onlyt downdload all git file once.

+This option value can be provide using:

+- The `--git-cache` in build script
+- The `git-cache` options field provided to `OpenCVBuildEnv` constructor options.
+- The `OPENCV_GIT_CACHE` environement variable.

 ### autoBuildBuildCuda